 The signers include former Deputy Secretaries, Assistant Secretaries, U.S. Fish and Wildlife Service Directors, and Migratory Bird Conservation Chiefs who had direct responsibilities for implementing migratory bird policies and served in their positions under every presidential administration from President Nixon to President Obama.

-The following statement is from Jamie Rappaport Clark, president and CEO of Defenders of Wildlife and a former Director of the U.S. Fish and Wildlife Service under President Bill Clinton, who was one of the signatories on the letter:
+The following statement is from Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife and a former Director of the U.S. Fish and Wildlife Service under President Bill Clinton, who was one of the signatories on the letter:

 “2018 is the 100th anniversary of the Migratory Bird Treaty Act.
 It is shameful that the Trump administration will celebrate this milestone by weakening this critical bedrock environmental law at the expense of thousands of migratory birds.